Sigma Boötis

+Properties

 The stellar classification of Sigma Boötis is F4VkF2mF1.
-This notation is used for so-called "metal-weak" stars, Am stars with absorption lines of some metals weaker than expected in comparison with other spectral features.
-The 'F4V', indicating an F-type main-sequence star, is derived from the hydrogen spectral lines and the shape of the metallic lines, the 'kF2' meaning it has the Calcium K line strength of an F2 star and 'mF1' showing it has the metallic line strength of an F1 star.
+This notation is used for so-called "metal-weak" stars; Am stars with absorption lines of some metals weaker than expected in comparison with other spectral features.
+The 'F4V', indicating an F-type main-sequence star, is derived from the hydrogen spectral lines and the shape of the metallic lines, the 'kF2' means it has the Calcium K line strength of a hotter F2 star and 'mF1' showing it has the metallic line strength of an F1 star.
 It is around twice as luminous as a comparable zero age main sequence star, which may indicate it is near the end of its main sequence lifetime.